sharynjs/sharyn/README.md

 # 🌹 Sharyn

-Sharyn is a library of packages that make your life easier and reduce your boilerplate code in JavaScript projects.
-The **Development** packages are useful for any project, and the **Web** ones provide a wide range of tools and helpers for your web app projects.
+Sharyn is a library of packages that make your life easier and reduce your boilerplate code.
+The **Development** packages are useful for any project, and the **Web** ones provide a wide range of tools and helpers for your web apps.

 The default kick-ass tech stack that Sharyn supports is: Babel 7, ESLint 5, Flow, Prettier, React with server-side rendering, Redux, Webpack with HMR, Koa, GraphQL with Apollo, Knex, PostgreSQL, Redis, Jest, Puppeteer, Docker, and Heroku.
 These bricks are all optional and replaceable.